Alphaverse/Roleplay-Weapons/README.md

 ---
 # Contributing
 To contribute simply open a pull request or create an issue for others to discuss and possibly fix.
-If you submit files make sure you use Windows Line Endings (CRLF) and hard tabs (4 spaces).
+If you submit files make sure you use the preferences from `.editorconfig`.